 Bus stop accidents

 Pedestrian accidents are frequently the result of negligent driving , such as speeding, texting and driving, driving under the influence, or driving while distracted.
 Intersection and crosswalk pedestrian accidents often occur because motorists are visually looking for other vehicles, but are not paying attention to walkers and joggers .
 More than 5,000 deaths are reported nationwide due to car vs. pedestrian accidents every year, according to the NHTSA.

 Experience to Get You Results

 With any accident, selecting an attorney who is familiar with the unique legal issues of your accident can mean the difference between a fair settlement and no compensation at all.
-At Estey Bomberger, our award-winning trial attorneys have recovered more than $100 million in verdicts and settlements.
+Our award-winning trial attorneys have recovered more than $100 million in verdicts and settlements.
 Our personal injury lawyers have more than 70 years of combined experience handling personal injury and wrongful death claims.
 Our pedestrian accident case results include a $3.3 million settlement for a bus vs. pedestrian accident and a $2.2 million settlement from a pedestrian vs. automobile accident.
 We have also obtained seven and eight figure recoveries in car accident, bicycle accident, motorcycle accident and trucking accident personal injury and wrongful death claims.